SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

 Format Specifier Grammar
 ========================

 This is the grammar for the fields inside a format specifier.
-The three fields are :token:`name`, :token:`style`, and :token:`extension`.

-.. productionList:: Format Specifier
+.. productionList:: spec
    specifier: "{" [name] [":" [style] [":" extension]] "}"
    name: index | ICHAR+
    index: non-negative integer
    extension: ICHAR*
    ICHAR: a printable ASCII character except for '{', '}', ':'

-:token:`name`
+   style: formatting instructions.

+The three fields are :token:`~spec:name`, :token:`~spec:style`, and :token:`~spec:extension`.

+:token:`~spec:name`
-   The :token:`name` of the argument to use.
+   The :token:`~spec:name` of the argument to use.
 This can be a non-negative integer in which case it is the zero based index of the argument to the method call.
 E.g. ``{0}`` means the first argument and ``{2}`` is the third argument after the format.

       ``bw.print("{0} {1}", 'a', 'b')`` => ``a b``

       ``bw.print("{1} {0}", 'a', 'b')`` => ``b a``

-   The :token:`name` can be omitted in which case it is treated as an index in parallel to the position in the format string relative to other argument based specifiers.
+   The :token:`~spec:name` can be omitted in which case it is treated as an index in parallel to the position in the format string relative to other argument based specifiers.
 Only the position in the format string matters, not what arguments other format specifiers may have used.